 It should be noted that the UNOG Pass and Identification Unit accepts following identity documents for the initial issuance or for the renewal of United Nations identification cards:

-- A valid passport issued by a UN Member State
+- A valid passport issued by a UN Member or Observer State

-- A valid national ID card issued by a Schengen Member State
+- A valid national ID card issued by an European Member State is also accepted

 Any other document presented will not be accepted.
-For further enquiries, please contact the Pass & ID Unit on 022 9175002.
-The Pass & ID Office in building F at Pregny Gate is open from Monday to Friday from 7.30 am to 6.00 pm.
+For further enquiries, please contact the Pass & ID Unit:

 The Diplomatic Committee is a tripartite forum for consultation and discussion of all issues that have an impact on the work of the diplomatic community in Geneva.
 It endeavours to promote and strengthen the relations between the host country, the diplomatic community in Geneva and UNOG.